Best Aloe Vera Gel Brands

 One of the ways that aloe vera helps to heal wounds is by promoting collagen production in the skin.
 Collagen is what holds our skin together and ensures elasticity.
 This can be helpful when it comes to aging skin.

 When choosing aloe vera gel for your face make sure that none of the ingredients irritate your face as the skin on your face is more sensitive.
+So when using concealers, please make sure that you choose a cruelty-free product.

 A thicker gel will be better than very watery consistencies if you like to mix it with a carrier oil or if you like clay face masks.
 But bear in mind that the gel from the real aloe plant, in general, is rather watery.